Nursing and Healthcare Worker Injuries

 Nurses and healthcare workers take care of countless sick, injured, and disabled people throughout Minnesota every day.
 But these jobs can often put them at risk of developing workplace injuries and illnesses.
 In fact, Nursing Assistants are injured at work more than any other occupation in the United States.

 As a nurse or other healthcare worker, you may be hesitant to seek legal help after your work injury, because you might be afraid of what will happen if your employer finds out.
 At Fields Law, we’re dedicated to keeping all communication with clients private and confidential, so you can get our advice without worrying.

-Our Minnesota Workers Compensation attorneys can give you the information and advice you need to understand your options and move forward with your life after getting hurt at work.
+The Minnesota Workers Compensation attorneys at Fields Law Firm can give you the information and advice you need to understand your options and move forward with your life after getting hurt at work.
 Contact us now at 1-888-343-5375 or complete a contact form to get answers to your questions.

 Client Success Story

 Attorney Kristen Gyolai and our team helped an injured nurse obtain a significant settlement from a large hospital.
 The client suffered a low back injury at work while transferring a patient from a stretcher to a hospital bed.
 The client underwent major surgery as a result of this injury, but her back pain persisted.